Said she wanted my songs for a modern ballet

 - Also, Yellow Submarine, if an animated Jukebox Musical counts.

 - Also from the late 70s comes the Broadway musical Beatlemania.

 - And the film of the same name.

 - An American in Paris, with the music of George Gershwin

-- Mamma Mia!: the trope popularizer, if not the originator, it tells the story of a woman looking for her real father before her wedding, with the music of ABBA.
+- Mamma Mia! (and its sequel): the trope popularizer, if not the originator, it tells the story of a woman looking for her real father before her wedding, with the music of ABBA.

 - Well, there was "Abbacadbra" back in the early eighties - though probably doesn't count since they had Don Black put new lyrics to the songs to make a panto-type show with revisionist vignettes of stories like "Cinderella" and The Wonderful Wizard of Oz.
 They were made up largely from ABBA's less well-known songs like I'm a Marionette.